 Innovation and Entrepreneurship Development Center (IEDC)

-- Conducts annual project ideas contest Innovation Ideas Unleashed (I2U).
+- Conducts annual project idea contest & Innovation Ideas Unleashed (I2U).

-- Winning project ideas financially supported by the College and the Govt.
+- Winning project ideas are financially supported by the College and the Govt.

 - Projects that won the top places in the All-India Innovation Hub project contest, Kolkata:

 - Password Security System 2007 – First

 - Solar Power-based computerized Irrigation System 2009 – First

 - Robot for Borewell Rescue 2010 – (2nd place)

 - Cocobot – Coconut plucking Robot 2011 (2nd place)

 - Organizes more than 40 Technical and General clubs to enable students to learn current technology trends and job-oriented skills, beyond the normal curriculum.

 - One-hour time slot allotted for club activities in the weekly time table.